The Urgent Care for Acid Reflux

-What is LPR?
+What is Reflux?

-Also, today’s processed foods often contain acids that are used in preservatives.
+Processed foods often contain acids that are used in preservatives.
 Over time, these acids can eat away at the esophagus, sometimes resulting in esophageal cancer.
 A screening known as Transnasal Esophagoscopy (TNE) is offered here at ENT Institute that can check for cancer and other esophagus-related disorders.

 - Strenuous exercise